 But having an evolutionary perspective can help guide against trying to fight these hardwired characteristics.
 The author gives a suggestion concerning weight loss.
 He suggests altering food taste and energy density of food in line with our hardwired nature.
 He feels this should work better than the usual approach of trying to revise our behavior to go against that hardwired nature.

 Much of the intervention in Finland was an attempt at behavioral modification.
 Rather than focusing on the potassium sodium ratio of food, Finland tried to educate the public about the risk factors emphasized at the time – smoking, exercise, saturated fat, and drinking.
+At the time they instituted the change, the need for bicarbonate precursors was not known.

 Although these are still risk factors to consider, the most important factor is the dietary potassium sodium ratio.
 Today much is known about the potassium sodium ratio of food and how the ratio found in high potassium foods affects our bodies to prevent disease.
 It is no “black box paradigm,” but a well characterized, scientifically sound basis for action.